gem/oq-engine/doc/event-based-with-large-logic-tree.rst

 models per source model is 1.

 It should be noted that one or more collections could be empty in the presence of logic tree reduction.
-Banally, it there are no sources for a given tectonic region, even before filtering and rupture generation, it is clear the the rupture collection corresponding to the tectonic region model will be empty.
+Banally, if there are no sources for a given tectonic region, even before filtering and rupture generation, it is clear the the rupture collection corresponding to the tectonic region model will be empty.